vartaks-spec/vartaks-spec/README.md

 - 👋 Hi, I’m Sahil Vartak. (@vartaks-spec)
 - 🏫 I have done my undergrad at IIT Kanpur with major in Electrical Engineering.
-- 👀 I’m interested in Machine Learning and AI with software engineering for the upcoming job.
+- 👀 I’m interested in being Full-Stack developer with software engineering.
 - 🌱 I’m currently learning basics of Image Processing, machine learning and JAVA for the job.
+-  🌱 I’m have knowledge of web-development, Object-Oriented Programming and Deep-learning.
 - 💞️ I’m looking to collaborate on Android development and AI or neural networks project.
 - 📫 How to reach me : email me at sahilvartak01@gmail.com